techsek/derivatex/README.md

 ### Urgent

+1. Show user of password generated
+1. Fix working on a different drive
 1. Unit testing to finish
 1. Finish readme and diagrams
+1. Propose to generate password for already existing user
 1. Calculate entropy of final password

 ### Later